itsfarhan/farhan-notes/docs/kubernetes/Exercises/exercises.md

 EOF
 ```

-## Create High Priority Pods
+### Create High Priority Pods

 You may have apps that must always stay running, such as:

-Logging/monitoring agents
+- Logging/monitoring agents
-Control-plane components (in self-managed clusters)
+- Control-plane components (in self-managed clusters)
-Payment gateways
+- Payment gateways
-Message queues
+- Message queues

 Assigning them higher priority ensures they get scheduled first, and they don't get evicted before the lower priority pods.

 Create a pod that uses the high-priority priority class created in a previous step.
-Name the pod high-prio and use the polinux/stress image with the command ["--cpu", "1", "--vm", "1", "--vm-bytes", "512M", "--timeout", "300s"] .
+Name the pod high-prio and use the polinux/stress image with the command ["stress"] and args ["--cpu", "1", "--vm", "1", "--vm-bytes", "512M", "--timeout", "300s"].
 The pod should request 200 mebibytes of memory and 200 millicores of CPU.

 ```bash
 cat <<EOF > high-prio.yaml